rhysd/action-setup-vim/README.md

 For stable releases on all platforms and nightly on Windows, `gvim` executable is also available.

+Without system's package manager, Vim is installed at `$HOME/vim`.

 ### Neovim

 | OS      | Version   | Installation                                                   |